gabrieldwyer/baseball_elo_ratings/README.md

 permalink: /about/
 ---

-# Melbourne Winter Baseball League (MWBL) Elo Ratings Project
+# Victorian Baseball Elo Ratings Project

 ## Overview

 This is a project to develop a reasonably sophisticated prediction model based on the Elo rating system.
+I've used data from the Victorian Summer Baseball League (VSBL) and the Melbourne Winter Baseball League (MWBL).

 It is intended as a learning exercise.